 You have to go to Cetus to go to the Plains for the first time.
 You’ll land near the big Orokin tower and have to walk through the market towards a massive Orokin door.
 The door will open and once you step through and go a certain distance, the door shuts, you get a loading icon and eventually you’ll draw your weapon and be able to roam around.
 To get back out, you go back through the doors.
 The loading icon will appear, then you’ll put your weapons away and a mission success screen will appear (which you can hit ESC to get out of).

 Ostron is basically a massive syndicate.
 Everything costs ‘standing’ or reputation, and Ostron has ranks, the same way syndicates do.
-The difference is that there’s no negatives and no overall standing cap from Bounties.
+The difference is that there’s no negatives from Bounties.
 So there’s no way to piss them all off.
 You can earn standing by doing bounties, doing random missions on the plains and by trading gems and fish to their respective NPCs.
+There is a limit to how much standing you can do in a day, but this resets every 24 hours.

 Mining is also pretty simple.
 Once again, you need 500 standing to buy the mining tool from the mining stall (which is round the corner from the fishing lady).
 When you’re out on the plains, you can equip the mining tool and your HUD will have a ‘mining overlay’.
 A small gem icon appears on the side when you’re near somewhere that can be mined.
 You’ll see blue or red marks on rocks, and these can be mined.
 Zoom in to the rocks with the tool and you’ll see a pattern that needs to be traced out with the mining laser.
 Start tracing by holding left click.
 As you do so, the pattern will fade so you’ll need to try and memorize it.
 The better the job you do, the more ore you get.
 You generally need to refine the stuff, and you can buy refining blueprints from the mining guy.